rainymoon911/shibboleth-for-edx/openedx/README.md

 the dir of role is /edx/etc/playbooks/role

-just fill the main.yml and run the following command(refer to configuration of sp)
+just fill the main.yml(very important!, this will determine the initial configuration files) and run the following command(refer to configuration of sp)

     ansible-playbook ./run_role.yml -i "localhost," -c local -e role=shibboleth